9 Places Associated with Historical Figures Who Loved Kanagawa

 TEL: 0465-63-7788

-Closed: Every Wednesday (open on national holidays), December 28th to December 31st, and temporary closures such as when changing exhibits
+Closed: Every Wednesday (open on public holidays), December 28th to December 31st, and temporary closures such as when changing exhibits

-* ( ) indicates a group of 15 or more. * Free for those with a disability certificate.
-Discounts available for town residents.
+*( ) indicates a group of 15 or more people. *Free for those with a disability certificate.
+Town residents receive a discount.

-Writers and artists who loved Yugawara visited here!
+Writers and painters who loved Yugawara visited here!

-{7} Writers and artists who loved Yugawara visited here!
+{7} Writers and painters who loved Yugawara visited!

 [Manyo Park] (Yugawara)

-Manyo Park may have been visited by many famous people who loved the city of Yugawara, including Natsume Soseki, Ryunosuke Akutagawa, Doppo Kunikida, Junichiro Tanizaki, and Akiko Yosano.
-I feel like a great inspiration will come to you while you are strolling around!
+Manyo Park may have been visited by many famous people who loved the town of Yugawara, including Natsume Soseki, Akutagawa Ryunosuke, Kunikida Doppo, Tanizaki Junichiro, and Yosano Akiko.
+You might get some inspiration while strolling around!

-"The hot springs of Toi-kawachi in Ashigara are so beautiful that even children can't help but speak."
+"The hot springs that flow from the rivers of Toi in Ashigara are so beautiful that even children can't help but speak."

 *Toi is the former name of the Yugawara area.

-This poem is the only one among the 4,500 poems in the Manyoshu that describes the sight of hot springs gushing forth, and is known as "The Song of Ashikari Toi" and describes Yugawara Hot Springs.
+This poem is the only one among the 4,500 poems in the Manyoshu that describes the gushing hot springs, and is known as "The Song of Ashikari Toi" and describes Yugawara Onsen.

-The original text on this monument was written by Takeuchi Seiho.
-(The original text is on display at the Yugawara Museum of Art.)
-In connection with this poem, around 1952, a scholar of waka poetry living in Atami, Dr. Sasaki Nobutsuna, suggested that local people "create a Manyo Park in Yugawara," and with the doctor's guidance and advice, the current Manyo Park was built.
+The original text on this monument was written by Takeuchi Seiho (the original text is on display at the Yugawara Museum of Art).
+In connection with this poem, around 1952, Dr. Sasaki Nobutsuna, a scholar of waka poetry who lived in Atami, suggested that local people "create a Manyo Park in Yugawara," and with the doctor's guidance and advice, the current Manyo Park was built.

 [Manyo Park]